milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ## Prerequisites

 You should be familiar with [clojure](clojure-by-examples.md) and you should have a code editor with a clojure plugin for inline evaluation.
 You should be familiar with command line execution and terminals, you will need at least three terminal windows or four if you use a terminal-based editor.
+I recommend [linux](https://github.com/milgra/tutorials/blob/master/pretty-and-functional-linux-destkop.md) for clojure development.

 ## Preface